mikroskeem/freighter/README.md

 ### Usage

-Before using freighter, ensure that a shell is installed, weather this be your literal operating system or something like Git bash on Windows.
+Before using freighter, ensure that a shell is installed, whether this be your literal operating system or something like Git bash on Windows.

 Then, after downloading or cloning the `setup.sh` file, run